bayang/komga_qt/README.md

 <kbd>h</kbd> : fit page to height

+<kbd>t</kbd> : shows all the book pages as thumbnails, to allow quick navigtion in the book (with mouse or keyboard)

 <kbd>esc</kbd> : close the read view

 A zoomed page can be moved with arrows or dragged with mouse